bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 * [Privacy Badger](https://www.eff.org/privacybadger)

-That combination of browser and extensions increases both security **and** privacy, they latter done by blocking many [web trackers](https://whatismyipaddress.com/web-tracking).
+That combination of browser and extensions increases security **and** privacy, they latter done by blocking many [web trackers](https://whatismyipaddress.com/web-tracking).

 Privacy can further be enhanced by tweaking the following Chrome settings.